tomslee/airbnb-data-collection/README.md

 ### Installing and upgrading the database schema

 The airbnb.py script works with a PostgreSQL database.
 You need to have the PostGIS extension installed.
-The schema is in the two files `postgresql/schema.sql` and `postgresql/functions.sql`.
-You need to run those to create the database tables to start with (assuming both your user and database are named `airbnb`).
+The schema is in the file `postgresql/schema_current.sql`.
+You need to run that file to create the database tables to start with (assuming both your user and database are named `airbnb`).

-    psql --user airbnb airbnb < postgresql/schema.sql
+For example, if you use psql:

-    psql --user airbnb airbnb < postgresql/functions.sql
+    psql --user airbnb airbnb < postgresql/schema_current.sql
-    python schema_update.py

 ### Preparing to run a survey